Self-employed workers have been hit particularly hard by the coronavirus (COVID-19) outbreak.

 Deferred income tax payments

-Self Assessment payments that were due on 31 July 2020 (that is, income tax payments on account) can be deferred until 31 January 2021.
+Self Assessment payments that were due on 31 July 2020 and also on January 2021 can be paid back across the 2021 calendar year.

 Coronavirus loan schemes

-Several loan schemes are open to businesses that have suffered because of coronavirus.
+Several loan schemes are open to businesses that have been impacted due to coronavirus.

 Conclusion on self-employment support